 He took a great interest in I.R.B.
 Competition being at different stages coach, captain or manager of touring teams from 1992 until the hiatus of this competition in 2001.
 After strong lobbying at National level, Peter was successful in Trigg Island hosting the first I.R.B.
 National Titles in 1997.
 He also brought great respect to the Club in being strongly involved in the three year (94, 95 and 97) that the club hosted the Uncle Toby’s with much distinction.

 At State level, Peter was on the Coaching Advisory Panel and chairman of the I.R.B.
 Committee and Director of Strategic Planning.
 The then State President Wally Fry regarded Peter’s leadership skills so highly that he nominated him for State Presidency, a role Peter took on in 2001.
-Unfortunately career aspirations truncated that when Peter left for Melbourne, but more recently has returned to W.A.
+Unfortunately career aspirations truncated that when Peter left for Melbourne, but more recently he and his family reside in Sydney.

 1999 – ME Cook